gabbayo/HSA-Runtime-Reference-Source/README.md

 FORK NOTICE
 ===========
-This is a fork of the original repository
+This is a fork of the original repository.

 It has a branch called "work-with-upstream" that should always work with the upstream versions of amdkfd and hsakmt.

 That branch also includes a "vector copy" sample that should work with this library on AMD's Kaveri.

 Oded